 If you tuck the top pointed flap of the cone inside, it makes a fun party hat for a stuffed animal.
 This would be a cute project to do with children who are learning origami.
 They can use the hats to pretend they are having a birthday party for their favorite teddy bear.

 An Origami Christmas Decoration

 If you want, you can combine several cones to make a fun holiday decoration.
-The example in the photo to the left uses red and green cones hot glued around an old CD that provides stability for the design while giving you a convenient way to hang the finished project on the wall.
+The example in this photo uses red and green cones hot glued around an old CD that provides stability for the design while giving you a convenient way to hang the finished project on the wall.
 An origami medallion folded from two shades of green notepaper accents the center, along with a red snowflake sticker.
-By using different colored or patterned papers and changing the center embellishment, you could... adapt this idea to fit nearly any celebration.
+By using different colored or patterned papers and changing the center embellishment, you could adapt this idea to fit nearly any celebration.